Florida Real Estate License Reciprocity: All States

 • Reciprocity/Mutual Recognition: Allows you to obtain a license in Florida with reduced requirements if you come from a state with an agreement.

 • Portability: Allows you to work with Florida clients from another state, but with certain limitations.
 Florida is a turf state, meaning you cannot physically enter the state to conduct brokerage activities without a license.
+Other jurisdictions handle this differently, for example, Washington D.C. has its own reciprocity process that works on a different model than Florida’s mutual recognition system.

 Who Qualifies for Florida’s Mutual Recognition Agreements?